 There are 4 Types of Zoom in Security Cameras

 If you are in the process of shopping for a new security camera system, you've probably run across the terms digital and optical zoom when you're looking at cameras' specifications.
 You might be wondering, "What's the difference between digital zoom and optical zoom?"
 But before we dive too deeply into the different types of zoom, you need to understand how the cameras can zoom in the first place.
 We use two different lens types in our cameras that are standard across the industry: fixed lens and varifocal lens.
-You're probably familiar with fixed lens cameras.
-They're the traditional point-and-shoot style.
-However, cameras with varifocal lenses can change the focal length of the lens mechanically.
-This mechanical changing of the lens gives cameras with varifocal lenses the ability to zoom.
+You're probably familiar with fixed lens cameras, what are traditional point-and-shoot style cameras - you put them up and what they see is what they see, although you can digitally zoom in on the results of what they recorded.
+Cameras with varifocal lenses, however, can change the focal length of the lens mechanically to optically zoom and change what is recorded.

 With that understanding let's dive into the different types of zoom and how each applies to specific applications.
 Security cameras have two types of zoom--digital and optical.
 When shopping for a new CCTV security camera, keep in mind that it may have one or both.
 If you're in the research phase and wondering which type of zoom is best, you should think about your priorities.
 What are your problem areas?
 What do you need your security camera(s) to see?
 The answers to these questions will help you understand which type of zoom is right for you.

-When you use digital zoom, the camera is enlarging the picture area at the center of the frame and crops the outer edges of the image.
+When you use digital zoom, the camera is enlarging the pixels of a portion of the area already captured by the camera.
 Every camera we carry has digital zoom, even the ones with optical zoom.
-Digital zoom makes the pixels larger, so starting with more pixels makes the image less blurry.
-4MP cameras are two times the quality of 1080P, so you can zoom in two times more and have it look and feel like HD 1080P.
-4K cameras are four times the quality of 1080P, so you can zoom in four times more and have it look and feel like HD 1080P.
+Digital zoom just makes the pixels larger, so starting with more pixels makes the image less blurry, as you zoom.

 Advantages of Digital Zoom